sarbogast/development/README.md

 $ docker-compose up
 ```

 Notice how the logs from Sync Gateway (in blue) and from the Web App (in yellow) are aggregated.
-This is huge win for productivity during development as you don't have to switch between different Terminal tabs.
+This is a huge win for productivity during development as you don't have to switch between different Terminal tabs.

 ![](assets/logs.png)